YARC-Official/YARG/docs/song_sync.md

 #### Restart Section / Seek (Practice Mode)
 1. **Gameplay Clock Start:** The gameplay clock starts at `TimeStart - (PracticeRestartDelay * SongSpeed)`.
-2. **Audio Setup (Case B):** The mixer is prepared at this negative pre-roll time relative to the target.
-BASS streams are clamped to start at `TimeStart`, but we schedule playback slightly early using the BASS mixer start delay.
-We subtract the playback latency from the pre-roll delay so that BASS starts playing the streams early enough to compensate for the latency.
+2. **Audio Setup:** The mixer prepares that absolute audio-file position plus the playback-latency advance.
+Most section restarts are therefore **Case A**: BASS seeks into the lead-in before `TimeStart`, and that lead-in audio plays during the countdown.
+If the requested lead-in reaches before the beginning of the file, the mixer uses **Case B**, clamps the stream to `0`, and schedules its start after the necessary silence.
-3. **Smooth Countdown:** The gameplay track starts scrolling immediately from the pre-roll start time.
-As the clock reaches `TimeStart`, the first sound waves exit the speakers because we scheduled playback precisely to account for the latency, aligning perfectly with the track.
+3. **Smooth Countdown:** The gameplay track starts scrolling from the pre-roll position.
+At `TimeStart`, heard audio and the gameplay clock are aligned at the selected section boundary.

 > [!NOTE]
-> If `PracticeRestartDelay` is set to `0`, the prepared position becomes positive (`PreparedPosition >= TimeStart`).
-In this scenario, the system automatically switches from **Case B** to **Case A**, seeking the BASS streams forward by the latency offset.
-The audio and visuals remain perfectly synchronized immediately upon restart, though the first few milliseconds of audio (equal to the latency) are skipped to compensate for the hardware delay.
+> If `PracticeRestartDelay` is set to `0`, the mixer uses **Case A** for a section inside the song and seeks forward by the latency offset.
+Audio and visuals are synchronized immediately upon restart, though the first few milliseconds after `TimeStart` are skipped to compensate for playback latency.

 #### Pause / Resume
 * **Pause:** We stop playback immediately.
 The timeline stops tracking and discards any pending speed change commands that had not yet taken effect.